Protecting Wealth with Offshore Foundations & Offshore Trusts

 An Offshore Foundation is a commonly used term to refer to a separate legal entity without members or shareholders, established under the wishes of a founder that is outlined in a Charter.

-Whereas, an Offshore Trust is formed for the purpose of placing assets of property ownership onto the name of a trustee, who holds it for the benefit of its intended beneficiaries.
-Though they differ in definition there are many similarities between the two corporate entities as they share many of the same offshore benefits, financial services and management structures.
+Whereas an Offshore Trust is formed for the purpose of placing assets of property ownership onto the name of a trustee, who holds it for the benefit of its intended beneficiaries.
+Though they differ in definition, there are many similarities between the two corporate entities as they share many of the same offshore benefits, financial services, and management structures.

-There some fundamental differences that should be pointed out.
+There are some fundamental differences that should be pointed out.
 While there are other subtle differences, they largely depend upon the type of Trust and Foundation and the location of the structure.

-An Offshore Foundation is used for any number of activities including for personal, commercial or charitable purposes, though its modern use has been mostly associated with its wealth protection, estate planning, and tax savings benefits.
+An Offshore Foundation is used for any number of activities, including for personal, commercial or charitable purposes, though its modern use has been mostly associated with its wealth protection, estate planning, and tax savings benefits.

 A foundation has many similarities of a regular corporation and the asset protection features of a trust.
 It also benefits from being free from all local taxation if it does not conduct any transactions or business locally.

 Foundations have their inception nearly 100 years ago in Western Europe for estate and asset planning in Liechtenstein.
-Since then, Foundations have become widespread, and are used in countries all over the world.
+Since then, Foundations have become widespread and are used in countries all over the world.
 Foundations are used primarily in Civil Law jurisdictions, where ‘Anglo Saxon Trusts’ are unknown.

 Private Interest Foundation began in Liechtenstein when with the Law of Persons and Companies in 1926.
 Today, Liechtenstein capitalizes on its historic fame, charging USD 25,000 or more to incorporate a Foundation and nearly USD 10,000 a year for maintenance.
-Foundations can be used for any number of reasons including charitable, commercial or family purposes.
+Foundations can be used for any number of reasons, including charitable, commercial or family purposes.